 Six weeks before the frost sets in (traditionally, people consider Canadian Thanksgiving the first-frost date, but it comes later), gardeners can get an early start on the next year’s garden and crops.
 This time of year is perfect for doing transplants, as roots are not as subject to water and heat stress, and have a chance to establish themselves before the coming winter .

-We will start by removing unwanted plants — available for anyone to take home and replant! — and plant whatever is available from native nurseries, garden centres, and other people’s gardens.
-We will spread a generous layer of compost mulch over the new garden, and participants can take some home.
-So bring a bucket!
+It starts by removing unwanted plants, which you can take home and replant.
+I’ll buy whatever is available from native nurseries, and garden centres.
+We’ll spread a generous layer of compost mulch over the new garden, and participants can take some extra of that home – so bring a bucket!

-After the gardening session, we will have a garden party – drinks and a vegetarian barbecue provided.
-There is space for 8 to actively participate, and room for another 8 (children and partners welcome) to join in and partake in research (collaborative learning!) and refreshments afterwards.
+After the gardening session, we’ll have drinks and a vegetarian barbecue.
+There’s space for 8 to actively participate, and room for another 8 (children and partners welcome) to join in and partake in the discussion and refreshments afterwards.

 Please get your tickets here:

 You can view our new Eventbrite profile and get tickets for this event here: https://www.eventbrite.ca/o/rewilding-big-city-little-homestead-15090402528

 Also published on Medium.